AN/CPS-9

 The AN/CPS-9 radar, the first radar specifically designed for meteorological use, was produced in the United States around 1949 and unveiled by the Air Weather Service (now the Air Force Weather Agency) in 1954.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/CPS-9" designation represents the 9th design of an Army-Navy air transportable electronic device for search radar equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 AN/CPS-9 installations

 The AN/CPS-9 was installed at military bases worldwide, as well as laboratories, such as the Air Force Cambridge Research Center, the Air Force Geophysics Laboratory (AFGL), the Phillips Laboratory (PL), and all weather training facilities and universities.
-Fifty-six CPS-9s were produced for all services combined, and less than 50 went into operational use in the Air Force; APQ-13s had to be kept in operation at facilities that did not receive a CPS-9.
+Fifty-six CPS-9s were produced for all services combined, and less than 50 went into operational use in the Air Force; AN/APQ-13s had to be kept in operation at facilities that did not receive a CPS-9.
 The first operational CPS-9 was installed at Maxwell AFB, Alabama, on 20 June 1954; that radar remained operational for 30 years before finally being replaced on 14 July 1984 by a more modern radar, the AN/FPS-77 (Fuller 1990a).
 In 1966, the Air Weather Service still had 40 CPS-9s in operation.
 By 1974, the number was reduced to 11.
 None are in the operational inventory today.

 Texas A&M University was one of the universities to receive a CPS-9.
 The Condon Report on Unidentified Flying Objects refers to Texas A&M research using the AN/CPS-9.